laravel/docs/homestead.md

     xdebug.remote_host = 192.168.10.1
     xdebug.remote_autostart = 1

-### Profiling PHP performance with xhgui
+### Profiling PHP Performance with XHGui

-[xhgui](https://www.github.com/perftools/xhgui) is a user interface for exploring the performance of your PHP programs.
-To enable xhgui, add `xhgui: 'true'` to your site configuration:
+[XHGui](https://www.github.com/perftools/xhgui) is a user interface for exploring the performance of your PHP programs.
+To enable XHGui, add `xhgui: 'true'` to your site configuration:

     sites:
         -